walmartlabs/thorax/README.md

 ### $.view *$(event.target).view([options])*

 Get a reference to the nearest parent view.
-Pass `helper: false` to options to exclude `HelperView`s from the lookup. `$.model` and `$.collection` will also be available if you include the model and collection plugins.
+Pass `helper: false` to options to exclude `HelperView`s from the lookup.
+Useful when registering DOM event handlers:

     $(event.target).view()